Davidson's 11th-inning single sends Sox past Indians 5-4

 Cleveland tied the game with two runs in the eighth on a wild pitch and a bases-loaded walk.
 Lindor and Brantley, who hit back-to-back homers in the third, started the rally.

-Lindor tripled off Aaron Bummer and scored on a head-first slide when the pitch in the dirt skipped away from catcher Omar Narvaez.
+Lindor tripled off Aaron Bummer and scored on a head-first slide when a pitch in the dirt skipped away from catcher Omar Narvaez.

 A single by Brantley and two walks loaded the bases with one out.
 Juan Minaya, the fourth reliever of the inning, struck out Yandy Diaz, but walked Melky Cabrera, tying the game.
 Kipnis popped out.